ProfJski/HarmonicSynth/README.md

 **Wave Scale** Increase to display more of the wave on the screen at one time.
 The display scrolls through the entire 1 second of the wave form at 1 sample per pixel of width at a scale of 1, 2 samples per pixel of width at a scale of 2, etc.  *Keyboad shortcut:* Left arrow decreases, right arrow increases.

-**HZ** Set the frequency of the fundamental tone here.  *Keyboard shortcut:"* Up arrow increases frequency, down arrow decreases.
+**HZ** Set the frequency of the fundamental tone here.  *Keyboard shortcut:* Up arrow increases frequency, down arrow decreases.
 Useful for getting the exact frequency that you want.

 **Main volume** Adjusts playback volume only.
 Does not alter height of waveform, which is normalized.